Guest Count vs Servings

-No one wants to have a party and run out of food and drinks.
+No one wants to have a party and run out of desserts or food or drinks.
 On the other hand, you don't want to over purchase either.
 Understanding your servings count is a little more than counting all those invited.

 It is most likely that you want your invited guests to RSVP for your upcoming party.
 Even for the smallest party, you want and need to know who plans to attend.
 From these RSVP's you determine your Guest Count.

-From and accurate guest count your can now determine your Servings Count.
+From an accurate guest count your can now determine your Servings.
 There is a formula to that.
 As Dessert Caterers, we like to consider the Time of Day to establish an accurate Servings Count.

 There are 3 key Times of Day: Breakfast, Lunch, and Dinner, let's talk about those...

 Dessert does not usually follow breakfast, however, a light pastry may be included or, be the actual breakfast served with a coffee.

 Our Coffee cakes, muffins, quick breads, and danishes would be the perfect choices for this time of day.
 With morning pastries, expect your guests to have two (2) servings of pastries each, since this will be their first meal of the day.
 (30 guests X 2 servings each = 60 servings)

 And alternative to this time of day you may want to consider take-home dessert options like dessert party favors.
 Take-home desserts allow your guests to enjoy their dessert later in the day and is usually packaged in keepsake boxes and containers.
 With party favors, your servings count will be the sames as your guest count because they are taking home a single serving.
 (30 guests = 30 party favors)